sankalpchauhan-me/Studio/README.md

 # App

-Hello Everyone this is an app by Sankalp Chauhan, Vaibhav of Delhi Technical Campus and Eshwaran of Maharaja Surajmal Institute of Technology
+Hello Everyone this is an app by Sankalp Chauhan of Maharaja Agrasen Institute Of Technology, Vaibhav of Delhi Technical Campus and Eshwaran of Maharaja Surajmal Institute of Technology

 ## Getting Started